Fidget-Spinner/cpython_optimization_notes/3.13/uops_optimizer.md

 ### Limited value numbering

-A limited form of (value numbering)[https://en.wikipedia.org/wiki/Value_numbering] is
+A limited form of [value numbering](https://en.wikipedia.org/wiki/Value_numbering) is implemented.
 ```
 x = y
 # This has _GUARD_BOTH_INT